rVanskike/CS-499_Comp_Sci_Capstone/Project 3 Databases/README.md

 - **Dog Details Update**: If the user selects a dog, the function retrieves the dog's details such as name, country of service, and training status.
 The user can then choose to update any of these attributes, and the function validates the changes before applying them.
 - **Monkey Details Update**: Similarly, if the user selects a monkey, the function retrieves and displays its details.
 The user can update the monkey's name, country of service, or training status, with appropriate validation.

-Each operation is optimized for quick lookups and updates using dictionaries, and input is validated to ensure proper handling of data, reducing the risk of errors or data corruption.
+Each operation is optimized for quick lookups and updates using indexes, and input is validated to ensure proper handling of data, reducing the risk of errors or data corruption.

-- **Time Complexity:** O(1) on average for dictionary lookups and updates, with the worst-case scenario being O(n) in case of hash collisions.
+- **Time Complexity:** O(log n) on average for database lookups and updates when using indexing, O(n) in case of no indexing.
-- **Space Complexity:** O(1), as the space requirements are constant and independent of the input size, with the exception of minor variables for input/output operations.

 ----
 ### 8. validation.py